 As you might guess from that last credit, Adomian’s a gifted impressionist.
 Some of our favorites include his take on Jesse Ventura, Paul Giamatti and his absolutely brilliant turn as radio shock jock Tom Leykis.

 Based out of San Francisco, the mononymous Sampson is not just a comedian, but a writer and activist.
 Raised in North Carolina, Sampson faced a lot of bigotry growing up being both black and gay, and he’s turned his experiences into hilarious stories puncturing the prejudice of small-minded twerps.

 3. Drew Droege

-The fantastic Drew Droege is a gifted actor, comedian and improviser.
-While his hilarious Chloe Sevigny impression is what first brought him fame, he’s made a number of appearances in TV shows like Key & Peele, Happy Endings and How I Met Your Mother.
-He’s also an alumnus of the famous comedy troupe The Groundlings — other famous Groundlings include Paul “Pee-Wee Herman” Reubens, Melissa McCarthy and Oscar-winner Jim Rash.
+The fantastic Drew Droege is a gifted actor, comedian and improv master.
+While his hilarious Chloë Sevigny impersonations are what first brought our attention to him, he’s made a number of appearances in TV shows including Key & Peele, Happy Endings and How I Met Your Mother.
+He’s also an alum of the famous comedy troupe The Groundlings.
+(Other famous Groundlings include Paul “Pee-Wee Herman” Reubens, Melissa McCarthy and Oscar-winner Jim Rash.)

 4. Guy Branum

 Guy Branum is absolutely hilarious.
 You probably know that if you’ve seen him on @midnight, Chelsea Lately or Totally Biased with W. Kamau Bell.
 A writer and contributor to many shows — including his newest, TruTV’s Talk Show: The Game Show — he’s also been a contributor to Huffington Post, and an early column for the Daily Californian earned him a visit from the Secret Service for joking that Berkeley students should murder then-Stanford Freshman Chelsea Clinton.

 5. Gina Yashere